-ProHema and other product candidates that we may develop based on our cell programming technology represent novel therapeutics, and we face uncertainties associated with the clinical development, regulatory pathways to approval, and reimbursement required for successful commercialization of these product candidates.
+ProTmune and other product candidates that we may develop based on our cell programming technology represent novel therapeutics, and we face uncertainties associated with the clinical development, regulatory pathways to approval, and reimbursement required for successful commercialization of these product candidates.
 The clinical development and regulatory approval of novel product candidates such as ours can be more expensive and take longer than for other more well-known or extensively studied pharmaceutical or biopharmaceutical product candidates due a lack of prior experiences on the side of both developers and regulatory agencies.
 Additionally, due to the uncertainties associated with the clinical development and the regulatory pathways of our product candidates, we may be required to modify or change our clinical development plans or our regulatory pathways for approval.
 Any such modification or changes could delay or prevent our ability to develop, obtain regulatory approval or commercialize our product candidates, which would adversely affect our business, financial condition and results of operations.

 Cellular therapeutics, and stem cell therapies in particular, represent a relatively new therapeutic area, and the FDA has cautioned consumers about potential safety risks associated with these therapies.
 To date, there are relatively few approved cellular therapeutics.
-In addition, there are currently no approved products in any major territory throughout the world with a label designation that supports the use of a product to improve multi-lineage engraftment or survival in patients undergoing HSCT, which makes it difficult to determine the time and cost required to obtain regulatory approvals in the United States or other jurisdictions for ProHema or any other product candidates that we may develop.
+In addition, there are currently no FDA approved products with a label designation that supports the use of a product to prevent acute Graft vs. Host Disease (GvHD) or viral infections in patients undergoing allogeneic HSCT, which makes it difficult to determine the clinical endpoints and data required to support an application or regulatory approval and the time and cost required to obtain regulatory approvals in the United States or other jurisdictions for ProTmune or any other product candidates that we may develop.

 Regulatory requirements governing cell therapy products have changed frequently and the FDA or other regulatory bodies may change the requirements for or identify different regulatory pathways for approval for any of our product candidates.
 For example, the FDA established the Office of Cellular, Tissue and Gene Therapies within its Center for Biologics Evaluation and Research, or CBER, to consolidate the review of gene therapy and related products, and the Cellular, Tissue and Gene Therapies Advisory Committee to advise CBER on its review, and it is possible that new or different bodies may be established or be granted the responsibility for regulating pharmacologically modulated cellular therapeutics such as ours.
-In particular, there is uncertainty as to whether the FDA will regulate pharmacologically modulated cellular therapeutics, such as ProHema and other product candidates that we may develop, as biological products (and therefore subject to approval under a biologics license application, or BLA) or as drug products (and therefore subject to approval under a new drug application, or NDA) and to date our discussions with the FDA have not been determinate.
 As a result, we may be required to change our regulatory strategy or to modify our applications for regulatory approval, which could delay and impair our ability to complete the clinical development of, and obtain regulatory approval for our product candidates.
-Changes in regulatory authorities and advisory groups, or any new requirements or guidelines they promulgate, may lengthen the regulatory review process, require us to perform additional studies, increase our development costs, lead to changes in regulatory pathways, positions and interpretations, delay or prevent approval and commercialization of our product candidates or lead to significant post-approval limitations or restrictions.
-As we advance our product candidates, we will be required to consult with the FDA and other regulatory authorities, and our products will likely be reviewed by the FDA's advisory committee.
+Changes in regulatory authorities and advisory groups, or any new requirements or guidelines they promulgate, may lengthen the regulatory review process, require us to perform additional studies, increase our development costs, lead to changes in regulatory pathways, positions and interpretations, delay or prevent approval and commercialization of our product candidates or lead to do significant post-approval limitations or restrictions.
+As we advance our product candidates, we will be required to consult with the FDA and other regulatory authorities, and our product swill likely be reviewed by the FDA's advisory committee.
 We also must comply with applicable requirements, and if we fail to do so, we may be required to delay or discontinue development of our product candidates.
 Delays or unexpected costs in obtaining, or the failure to obtain, the regulatory approval necessary to bring a potential product to market could impair our ability to generate sufficient product revenues to maintain our business.